ram-rocketry/battle-of-the-rockets-sw/README.md

 Managed by Evan Floyd (Surge)

 The ground station is used for visualizing data sent by the rocket payload, as well as other useful information.
-The software uses VueJS for frontend and a custom TypeScript backend.
+The software utilizes Electron as the main window, and runs a custom frontend and backend system.

 ### How to run